ftranghese/EC601-Fall2017-Seamless-Track-Detection/Our_main_code/README.md

 ## Discussion
 This is an initial version of advanced computer-vision-based lane finding.
 There are multiple scenarios where this lane finder would not work.
 For example, the Udacity challenge video includes roads with cracks which could be mistaken as lane lines (see 'challenge_video.mp4').
 Also, it is possible that other vehicles in front would trick the lane finder into thinking it was part of the lane.
 More work can be done to make the lane detector more robust, e.g. [deep-learning-based semantic segmentation](https://arxiv.org/pdf/1605.06211.pdf) to find pixels that are likely to be lane markers (then performing polyfit on only those pixels).

+##Our Changes
+Dilation_try.py - our first attempt at morphophology using fixed values Dilation_try_new.py - our improved code at morphology based on picking a pixel on the road and averaging around it to determine our road highlight.